sapereir/CortxHomeProblem/README.md

 6. Clone the following repository
   a. git clone https://github.com/sapereir/CortxHomeProblem.git
   b.
 Assuming you have setup type: jupyter notebook into terminal
   c.
-Then run the entire jupyter notebook
+Then run the necessary cells in jupyter notebook (commented)

 # F1 Score: Precision and Recall